liz3/ledit/README.md

 Operations:
 C-:   - Run command
 C-x-: - See output from last command
+C-x-p - If theres a running command, kill it
 C-x-s - Save to last path, if no path present, ledit will ask for a path.
 C-x-n - Save to new location, note that this will not overwrite the default save path, to overwrite the default path, save then load.
 C-x-o - Load new file, this will replace the current file, non existing files will still load but be marked as New Files.